Investors wary on prospect of Macarthur bid war

 "There is a lot of pressure on the (Macarthur) board to make something out of this ...
 I'm sure there is somebody in the data room but the question is how serious are they and if it is Anglo, they look at everything," one source said.

-Other potential suitors for Macarthur, the world's largest producer of seaborne pulverised coal, include the likes of majors Xstrata, Vale and Rio Tinto, with Rio and Xstrata seen as possible eventual suitors.
+Other potential suitors for Macarthur, the world's largest producer of seaborne pulverized coal, include the likes of majors Xstrata XTA.L, Vale (VALE5.SA) and Rio Tinto (RIO.AX), with Rio and Xstrata seen as possible eventual suitors.

 SYNERGIES